A Complete Cabot Trail Itinerary – 22 Incredible Stops

 If you haven’t seen it yet, check out the scenes of Nova Scotia featuring White Point in the video below to really get a sense of its beauty. watch our video here

-15. Coffee a the Pumpkin Patch
+14. Coffee at the Pumpkin Patch

 pumpkin patch coffee located on the Cabot Trail Nova Scotia